tweenjs/tween.js/README.md

 npm install tween.js
 ```

-Then use `browserify` or your `npm` tool of choice, or just include the module using the standard `node` require:
+Then include the Tween.js module with the standard node.js `require`:

 ```javascript
 var TWEEN = require('tween.js');
 ```

-Then you can use Tween.js as in all other examples--for example:
+And you can use Tween.js as in all other examples--for example:

 ```javascript
 var t = new TWEEN.Tween( /* etc */ );
 t.start();
 ```

+You will need to use a tool such as `browserify` to convert code using this style into something that can be run in the browser (browsers don't know about `require`).

 #### Use `bower`